History of the FIBA Basketball World Cup: South American dominance (1950-1963)

-In 1954, the World Championship returned to South America, this time held in Brazil.
-Originally scheduled to be held in São Paulo to celebrate the city's 400th anniversary, the tournament was moved to Rio de Janeiro's Maracanãzinho stadium after the la Palais des Sports in São Paulo was damaged in a storm.
+The 1954 FIBA World Championship returned to South America, this time held in Brazil.
+Originally scheduled to be co-hosted by São Paulo and Rio de Janeiro, the tournament was moved entirely to Rio after São Paulo's Ibirapuera Gymnasium was not completed in time to host the event at the end of October.
+Rio's Maracanãzinho, which was ready on time, became the venue for the competition.
 Once again, the majority of teams (seven of twelve) were from the Americas, though defending champion Argentina did not participate for political reasons.
-Europe was represented by France, Israel, and Yugoslavia.
-Although each of the three European teams had made improvements, finishing in the top six at EuroBasket 1953, the strongest teams from the Eastern Bloc all refused to participate for the second straight tournament.
-Israel's appearance in the tournament caused Egypt to withdraw in protest; they were not replaced in the draw.
-Asia made its first appearance in the tournament, represented by Formosa (Taiwan) and the Philippines.
-The Philippines impressed in the tournament, finishing with a bronze medal, still the highest finish for any Asian team in the tournament.
-The United States took the tournament more seriously this time, sending three-time AAU champions Peoria Caterpillars.
-The Americans cruised to an undefeated 9–0 record, winning each game by an average of more than 25 points, including a 21-point victory over previously unbeaten Brazil in the final.
-Once again, attendance was impressive for the final, as a still-standing record 35,000 watched the final at Maracanãzinho.
+Also due to Cold War issues, the Soviet Union was not invited to the tournament, despite being the reigning European champion.
+The Brazilian Basketball Confederation, co-organizer of the event, had initially excluded both the USSR and Hungary (the European runner-up) from the list of invited teams.
+Later, the Brazilian government, citing the lack of diplomatic relations between the two countries, confirmed it would not grant a visa to the Soviet team, effectively barring their participation.
+Brazil stood firm in its decision despite protests from Soviet officials and FIBA, which warned of potential repercussions.
+Without USSR, Hungary and Czechoslovakia (the fourth-place team at EuroBasket 1953), Europe was represented by France (third place), Israel (fifth place), and Yugoslavia (sixth place).
+Asia made its first appearance in the tournament, represented by the Formosa and the Philippines.
+The Philippines impressed, finishing with a bronze medal, still the highest finish for any Asian team in the tournament's history.
+The United States took the competition more seriously this time, sending the three-time AAU champions, the Peoria Caterpillars.
+The Americans cruised to an undefeated 9–0 record, winning each game by an average of more than 25 points, including a 21-point victory over the previously unbeaten Brazil in the final.
+Once again, attendance was impressive, with a still-standing record of 35,000 spectators watching the final at Maracanãzinho.